 The online courses are continuous entry, a flexible option that allows you to register and start at any time.
 All continuous entry courses are designed to be completed in 10 weeks or less.
 Contact our office to register and we will send you the login information for your course.

 |Start||Length||Credentials||Campus||Part- or Full-time|

-The BC Provincial Instructor Diploma provides new instructors with the knowledge, skills and attitudes needed to instruct adults.
+The BC Provincial Instructor Diploma Program (PIDP) provides both new and experienced instructors with the knowledge, skills and attitudes needed to instruct adults.
 Course activities and assignments are intended to provide the skills needed to be an effective, competent instructor.
-The practicum provides an opportunity for participants to integrate and demonstrate their newly acquired knowledge.

 Program Learning Outcomes